 Or, if you’re looking at the positives, implementation of terminology management best practices generate savings in multiple areas of the localization process, driving consistency, quality, time to market and ROI for your global branding efforts.

 What to learn more on how to better manage your corporate terminology?
 Here are some helpful resources to get you going:

-Iñaki, a Language Program Architect at Amplexor, has been working in the localization industry since 1993.
+Iñaki, a Senior Linguistic Asset Management Consultant at Amplexor, has been working in the localization industry since 1993.
 With extensive experience in solutions development, linguistics and terminology management, he is a member of the Linguistic Management Team at Amplexor.
 Having lectured at university prior to starting in localization, Iñaki holds a degree in linguistics and a Master of Arts in translation studies.
 When Iñaki is not busy working on language issues, his passion is rooted in photography.